How Long Can You Be Held Without Charges?

 Violation of the Speedy Trial Right: Remedies

-A "writ of habeas corpus is an order issued by the court instructing the police to bring you before the court so that a judge may decide if you are being lawfully held.
+A "writ of habeas corpus" is an order issued by the court instructing the police to bring you before the court so that a judge may decide if you're being lawfully held.

 Get a Handle on Your Criminal Charges: Call an Attorney Today